apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-windows/README.md

 * Now that you have the image disk you can create an instance template by using it and adding the startup and shutdown scripts through the respective metadata fields.

-Be sure that you are using a service account that has permissions to access your secrets.
+Be sure that you are using a service account that has permissions to invoke cloud functions.

-#### How to launch an instance group?

-Use the specifications located in the parent README for dockerized-github-actions and deploy a managed instance group using the previously generated instance template.

-### How to launch the runners removal cloud function?

-Generate a new cloud function for python 3.8 subscribed to a Pub/Sub topic, use cloud scheduler to trigger the topic in a desired basis and copy the code and requirements located inside this folder to your cloud function.
+Now that the instance template is ready you can use it to either run it independently for an individual runner or create an instance group for a set of runners.